This operation is used with the Amazon GameLift FleetIQ solution and game server groups.

 Creates a new game server resource and notifies Amazon GameLift FleetIQ that the game server is ready to host gameplay and players.
 This operation is called by a game server process that is running on an instance in a game server group.
 Registering game servers enables Amazon GameLift FleetIQ to track available game servers and enables game clients and services to claim a game server for a new game session.

 To register a game server, identify the game server group and instance where the game server is running, and provide a unique identifier for the game server.
 You can also include connection and game server data.

 Once a game server is successfully registered, it is put in status

 AVAILABLE .
 A request to register a game server may fail if the instance it is running on is in the process of shutting down as part of instance balancing or scale-down activity.

 See also: AWS API Documentation

-A unique identifier for the game server group.
-Use either the GameServerGroup name or ARN value.
+A unique identifier for the game server group where the game server is running.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by